 [/av_toggle] [av_toggle title=’Is it illegal to possess a Bald Eagle’s feathers?’ tags=” av_uid=’av-48grgmw’ custom_id=”] Yes.
 It is illegal to possess an eagle’s feathers or any parts of an eagle unless you have a special federal and state permit to do so.

 The reason is that many eagles used to be killed for trophies and for their feet and feathers.
 Such unregulated killing can threaten populations of eagles and other species. – PN

-By the end of 2015, AEF has released a total of 145 young Bald Eagles from its Douglas Lake, TN hack site, the largest number of any hack releases in the state.
+[/av_toggle] [av_toggle title=’How has the AEF been involved with hacking and release of Bald Eagles?’ tags=” custom_id=”] By the end of 2019, AEF has released a total of 176 young Bald Eagles from its Douglas Lake, TN hack site, the largest number of any hack releases in the state.
 AEF has assisted the Tennessee Wildlife Resources Agency and other partners in the hacking of hundreds of other eaglets.
 Many eaglets that have been released from AEF’s hack tower (banded and fitted with patagial tags) have been spotted years later by people as far away as the Great Lakes.

 Read about ‘Lady Independence,’ the released eaglet that came back to Tennessee!

 [/av_toggle] [av_toggle title=’When was the Bald Eagle Listed as Threatened & Endangered?’ tags=” av_uid=’av-3egkpso’ custom_id=”] Bald Eagles were listed as Endangered in 43 of the lower 48 states from 1967 until 1995.
 They were listed as Threatened in all lower 48 states from 1995 until 2007 when there were over 10,000 Bald Eagle pairs int he lower 48 states. – BH, updated by AEF.